johnridesabike/bikewalklife/posts/2022/07/a-reflection-on-the-joys-of-cycling-from-npr.md

   alt: ''
   caption: ''
 external_link: https://www.npr.org/2022/07/18/1089654169/bill-chappell-cycling
+excerpt: >
+  NPR's Bill Chappell published a short reflection on bicycling.
+"Just like life," he says, "riding my bike doesn't always make sense.
+But that's why I love it."
+It's part of their I'm Really Into series.

 ---
 NPR's Bill Chappell published a short reflection on bicycling.
 "Just like life," he says, "riding my bike doesn't always make sense.
 But that's why I love it."
 It's part of their I'm Really Into series.